Top Ten Tips for Augusta University Students to Stay Safe in the Upcoming Academic

 make the call.

 3. Don’t walk alone.
-Take advantage of your college or university’s safety escort services or walk with
+Take advantage of our safety escort services or walk with friends or classmates.

 4. Protect your property.
 Never leave items like your backpack, laptop or cell phone unattended-even if it’s